remotework1/LavondaTalbertIT1025/Lab8/readme.md

 ##### ii.
 Code of ethics outlines a set of acceptable behaviors for a profession or social group.
 ACU policy outlines what is allowed or not allowed while someone is using the organization's services.

+##### iii.
+Dunkin Donuts has this as a header at the top of their website and it must be review and agreed upon.
+It doesn't stop you from viewing the website but it is a constant reminder that it exists.
+I click out of it and nothing happened but I didn't sign into the website as a member.  https://www.dunkindonuts.com/en/privacy-policy